This post was updated on October 5, 2022.

 There you have it—problem, agitation, and straight to a nice cross-promotional solution.

-Cross promotion is a marketing tactic where you target the promotion another of a related product or service to your customers.
+Cross-promotion is a marketing tactic where you target the promotion of a related product or service to your customers.

-Fitness queen Kayla Istines (who has made a nice chunk of change off of me personally, by the way) uses PAS and a 10% discount to cross-promote a foam roller.
+Fitness queen Kayla Istines (who’s made a nice chunk of change from me, by the way) uses PAS and a 10% discount to cross-promote a foam roller.

 8. Mack Weldon

 No matter what the occasion for your email campaign is, focus on the audience, not yourself.

 I know what you might be thinking: “But it’s OUR birthday!?”

 That’s what you are doing with your customers, and this is something that Mack Weldon understands.

 That’s why the customers get all the presents.
 But don’t worry!
-With an great marketing email like this one you still do too (spoiler alert – you get the customers).
+With a great marketing email like this one, you still do, too (spoiler alert—you get the customers).